joshua-shone/dev_env/README.md

-# dev_env
+# Development Environment
-My development environment
+A walkthrough page describing my KDE development environment, and future place for config files and setup scripts.